 Additional to the GC copy (as described above) the cCPLD also receives a CMOS clock signal from U1 on its GCK1 input.

-Both CPLDs receive a 1 kHz single ended clock on GCK0 which is expected to be used for most of the control functions.Clocking
+Both CPLDs receive a 1 kHz single ended clock on GCK0 which is expected to be used for most of the control functions.

-Clock circuit on board – Weiming to provide.

-High-Speed signals on the PCB

-Termination, PCB requirements and strategies (routing layers, vias, etc) – Weiming to provide.

 FPGA configuration

 There are multiple options to configure the FPGA.
 The most ‘out-of-the-box’ way is via JTAG.
 In the default setup after production all FPGAs are connected to a single header in a daisy chain.
 This allows for a single connector to be used for all FPGAs in the initial boundary scan.
 To increase configuration speed the chain can be split (by replacing 0 Ω resistors) into separate parts for U1 and U2 respectively.
 U3 and U4, which are not expected to be populated on the prototype, are not separable on this board.